What to do if…

 Do not do these things

-• Don’t trust a call-back number provided by the caller/recording without verifying it from an official website.
+- Do not trust a call-back number given by the caller, recording, text, or voicemail until you verify it on an official website.

-• Don’t stay on the line if you feel pressured, threatened, or rushed.
+- Do not stay on the line if you feel pressured, threatened, rushed, or confused.

 What to do now

-4. Use a “hard rule” for payment methods.
+Use a hard stop for suspicious payment demands.

-If anyone insists you must pay by gift card, crypto, wire transfer, or “right now to avoid arrest,” treat it as a scam and end contact.
+If anyone says you must pay by gift card, cryptocurrency, wire transfer, payment app, or immediately to avoid arrest, treat that as a scam sign and end contact. -

-• Ask your phone carrier how to block collect calls and any third-party billing/charge-to-bill services to your number.
+Look for collect-call, inmate-call, or third-party billing charges.
+Ask your phone carrier how to block collect calls, inmate calls, and third-party billing to your number. -

-7. If verification suggests it’s real and you may know the person, slow down before doing anything risky.
+If it appears real and you may know the person, slow down.

 What can wait

-• You do not need to decide whether to help or get involved today.
+- You do not need to decide today whether to help the person.

-• You do not need to pay anything “to keep them safe” before you’ve verified who it is.
+- You do not need to pay anything before you verify who called and where they are.

-• You do not need to call back immediately or keep the line open.
+- You do not need to call back immediately.

-• You do not need to explain yourself to the caller — you can verify first.
+- You do not need to explain yourself to the caller.

 Important reassurance